gagneurlab/drop/docs/source/installation.rst

     If you are using an already existing R installation, make sure that the R and bioconductor versions match.
     Otherwise, use the newest versions of R and bioconductor.

-At first invocation, all necessary R packages will be installed with the first pipeline call.
+At the first invocation, all the necessary R packages will be installed.
-As this is a lengthy process, it might be desirable to install them in advance, if a local copy of the repository exists.
+As this is a lengthy process, it might be desirable to install them in advance.

 .. code-block:: bash